ingunnaf/portfolio-website/README.md

-## Welcome to the github repository for my portfolio page
+## Welcome to the github repo for my portfolio page

-[Click here to go to my website](https://ingunnaf.github.io), or enter this url in your browser:
+[Click here](https://ingunnaf.github.io) to go to my website, or enter this url in your browser:

 ingunnaf.github.io